WPI-MMR/Simulation-Playground/pybullet/noros/README.md

 1. Create the virtual environment: `python3 -m venv venv-pybullet-noros`
 2. Activate it: `source venv-pybullet-noros/bin/activate`
+3. Upgrade your environment: `pip install -U wheel pip`
-3. Install deps: `pip install -r requirements.txt`
+4. Install deps: `pip install -r requirements.txt`

 And that's it!
 If you ever need to get out of the environment, simply enter `deactivate`.